-m. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals; n. education registration system: the current education registration system is Osiris; 0. examination: an assessment of the knowledge, insight and skills of a student in relation to a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; p. examiner: the individual who, in line with Article 7.12, Subsection 3 of the Act, has been appointed by the Board of Examiners to set the examinations; q. institute: Delft University of Technology; r. interim examination: the assessment of the examinee's knowledge, insight and skills and the results of the assessment as referred to in Section 7.10, first subsection of the WHW; S. learning management platform: the current learning management platform is Brightspace; t. practical exercise: course or component of a course aimed at the acquisition of particular skills.
-The following can be understood as practical exercises: • writing a thesis, conducting a project or experimental design, carrying out a project or a design/research assignment, completing an internship, participating in fieldwork or an excursion, conducting tests and experiments, or participating in other educational activities that are considered essential and that are aimed at acquiring particular skills; u. programme: the Master degree courses as stipulated in Article 7.3a Paragraph 1, Subsection b of the Act V. programme duration: the duration starting from the enrolment of the student up and to including the last examination; W. student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme (www.studiegids.tudelft.nl); х. study guide: a digital guide to the programme containing specific information pertaining to the various courses; у. teaching period: half a semester; Ζ. track major, as stipulated in Article 7.13, Paragraph 2, Subsection b of the Act; aa. virtual learning environment: the electronic system designed for the exchanging of teaching information (here: Brightspace); bb. working day: Monday to Friday with the exception of recognised national public holidays and the collective closure days.
+m. disability: aall conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals;

+n. education registration system: the current education registration system is Osiris;

+examination: an assessment of the knowledge, insight and skills of a student in relation to a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners;

+p. examiner: the individual who, in line with Article 7.12, Subsection 3 of the Act, has been appointed by the Board of Examiners to set the examinations;

+q. institute: Delft University of Technology;

+r. interim examination: the assessment of the examinee's knowledge, insight and skills and the results of the assessment as referred to in Section 7.10, first subsection of the WHW;

+s. learning management platform: the current learning management platform is Brightspace;

+t. module: a constituent part of the Master degree programme Applied Earth Sciences, Civil Engineering, and Environmental Engineering, consisting of one unit or several connected and coordinated units.
+Modules with their own code count as a u. practical exercise: course or component of a course aimed at the acquisition of particular skills.
+The following can be understood as practical exercises:

+"course" in the sense of these regulations;

+writing a thesis,

+conducting a project or experimental design,

+carrying out a project or a design/research assignment,

+· completing an internship,

+· participating in field work or an excursion,

+· conducting tests and experiments, or

+participating in other educational activities that are considered essential and that are aimed at acquiring particular skills.

+the Master degree sources as stimulated in A

+v. programme: the Master degree courses as stipulated in Article 7.3a, Section 1 in the Act;

+the duration starting from the enrolment of the student, up and to including the last examination;

+student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme;

+the digital guide for the degree programme containing specific information on the courses included in the degree programme (www.studiegids.tudelft.nl);

+teaching period: half a semester;

+w. programme duration:

+study guide:

+aa. track major, as stipulated in Article 7.13, Section 2, Subsection b of the Act;

+aa. virtual learning environment: the electronic system designed for the exchanging of teaching information bb. (module) unit or theme: part of a module.
+Units or themes with a separate code count as a "course" in the sense of these regulations;

+(here: Brightspace);

+cc. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days.

-- 2. The other concepts in these regulations are used in the sense in which they appear in the Act. - In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Article 19, Section 1, first two complete sentences. - 4.
-A written or oral examination may also be taken digitally and/or online.
+2. The other concepts in these regulations are used in the sense in which they appear in the Act.

+In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Article 19, Section 1, first two complete sentences.

+4. A written or oral examination may also be taken digitally and/or online.
 In these regulations the term examination is also taken to mean a digital and/or online examination, unless stated otherwise in these regulations.